cyrilletuzi/eslint-plugin-angular-modern/docs/MIGRATION.md

 # Migration

 This library is a merge of `angular-eslint-injection-context` and `angular-eslint-zoneless` libraries.
-Rules names and behaviors are the exact same, only the package name has changed.
+Rules names and behaviors are the same, only the package name has changed.

 - Migration from `angular-eslint-injection-context`
 - Migration from `angular-eslint-zoneless`